Pagure/pagure/doc/usage/roadmap.rst

-* For the tickets you want to be on these milestones, go through each of them and set their milestone to either ``v1.0`` or ``v2.0``, or none of them if the ticket is on not on the roadmap.
+* For the tickets you want to be on these milestones, go through each of them and set their milestone to either ``v1.0`` or ``v2.0``, or none of them if the ticket is not on the roadmap.
   You can set the milestone on the metadata panel on the right side of the issue page.